thi-ng/umbrella/packages/hiccup-html/README.md

 ## About

-Type-checked HTML5 element functions for [@thi.ng/hiccup](https://github.com/thi-ng/umbrella/tree/develop/packages/hiccup) related infrastructure.
+100+ type-checked HTML5 element functions for [@thi.ng/hiccup](https://github.com/thi-ng/umbrella/tree/develop/packages/hiccup) related infrastructure.

-The following ~90 type-checked factory functions are provided **so far** and in most cases include specialized type definitions for element-specific attributes, incl. enumerated attrib values (where applicable/useful).
+The following type-checked factory functions are provided **so far** and in most cases include specialized type definitions for element-specific attributes, incl. enumerated attrib values (where applicable/useful).
 See [`defElement()`](#defelement) below for more details.

 ### Supported elements